 “It’s huge.”
-Jay could not block it from his vision with both hands at arm’s length.
+Jay couldn’t block it from view with both hands at arm’s length.
 Seams split open along the white sphere’s surface.
 “And growing!”

 “Indeed,” said the Mountain’s Heart, “but the Mountain is larger.
 We will swallow it.”

 “Cool!”
-Faith pointed her only paw.
-The white sphere’s seams peeled at the corners and frayed into feathers.
+Faith pointed her only paw at the white sphere’s seams peeling at the corners and fraying into feathers.
 “Are those wings?”
 Yes, wings peeled from the sphere in sheets.
-They flapped and the winged Zephyr drifted like an awkward dirigible.
-“How can you swallow it from all the way up there?”
+When they flapped, the winged Zephyr drifted like an awkward dirigible.
+“How can you swallow it all the way up there?”

 “It’s not the only one with wings.”
 The bird unfolded its forty-foot wingspan.
 Faith oohed and aahed.
 The Heart turned them both a stern gaze.
 “Don’t get into trouble.”

 “What’s in these pits?”
 Faith used her paw to crawl to a cave.
 “Can we climb inside?”

 “Only if you intend never to resurface.”
 Reconsidering, the Heart stomped and all the holes on the red mountain sealed seamlessly.
 “Better safe than sorry,” said the bird.
 Then it initiated liftoff.

 Its exhaust flooded over Faith and Jay.
 Jay only fell, but Faith flew for meters like an Autumn leaf.
 “Help!
 JayJay!
 I’m too aerodynamic!”

 Jay blocked the breeze with his body and Faith fluttered down safely.
 The Heart of the Mountain zoomed toward the winged Zephyr on thin steam.

 Faith shook out another forelimb.
 “Can you give me a hand?
 I’m having trouble making myself.”